cbaggers/varjo/README.md

 Varjo has no OpenGL dependency as is designed to be integrated into other projects, see CEPL for an example.

+Vari is the dialect of lisp Varjo compiles.
+It aims to be as close to Common Lisp as possible, but naturally it is statically typed so there are differences.

 #### Features

 Subset of common lisp.
 Including: